Preparing tunable Bell-diagonal states on a quantum computer

 with the quantum mutual information being $I(x)=S(x_{a})+S(x_{b})-S(x)$, where $x_{a}$ and $x_{b}$ are reduced operators computed as mentioned above.
 By its turn, the measured state is defined as $\Pi_{b}(\rho)=\sum_{j}\sigma_{0}\otimes\Pi_{j}^{b}\rho\sigma_{0}\otimes\Pi_{j}^{b}$ with $\Pi_{j}^{b}\Pi_{k}^{b}=\delta_{j,k}\Pi_{j}^{b}$ and $\sum_{j}\Pi_{j}^{b}=\sigma_{0}$.
 We observe that once there is no known analytical formula for $D$ of general states (even for two qubits), the results we present in the sequence are obtained using numerical optimization.

-By its turn, discord is known to be a weaker quantum correlation when compared to entanglement.
+Discord is known to be a weaker quantum correlation when compared to entanglement.
 This last type of quantum correlation, the non-separable correlations, are quantified here using the entanglement negativity \cite{vidal}:

-where $||X||_{tr}=\mathrm{Tr}\sqrt{X^{\dagger}X}$ is the trace norm and $T_{p}$ is the partial transposition operation \cite{mazieroTp}.
+where $||X||_{tr}=\mathrm{Tr}\sqrt{X^{\dagger}X}$ is the trace norm and $T_{p}$ is the partial transposition operation \cite{mazieroPT}.

-For the two strongest forms of quantum correlations known, steering and non-locality, which cannot be explained using a local hidden state and a local hidden variable model, respectively, we use the formulas reported in Ref. \cite{costa}.
-These authors considered measures for these quantities given by the maximum extend to which a given related inequality \cite{chsh,horodecki_nl,ecavalcanti} is violated.
-For two-qubit states in the standard form,
+For the two strongest forms of quantum correlations known, steering and non-locality, which cannot be explained using a local hidden state and a local hidden variable model, respectively, we use the formulas reported in \cite{costa}.
+These authors considered measures for these quantities given by the maximum extend to which a given related inequality \cite{chsh,horodecki2,ecavalcanti} is violated.
+For deriving their analytical formulas, they used the standard form for two-qubit states \cite{luo2}: